 Initially, the notes will not be guaranteed by any of our Subsidiaries.
 In the future, however, if our Subsidiaries become guarantors or co-obligors of our Funded Debt (as defined below), then these Subsidiaries will jointly and severally, fully and unconditionally, guarantee our payment obligations under the notes.
-We refer to any such Subsidiaries as "Subsidiary Guarantors" and sometimes to such guarantees as "Subsidiary Guarantees."
-Each Subsidiary Guarantor will execute a supplement to the Indenture to effect its guarantee.
+We refer to any such Subsidiaries as "Subsidiary Guaranters" and sometimes to such guarantees as "Subsidiary Guarantees."
+Each Subsidiary Guarantees as "Subsidiary Guarantees."
+Each Subsidiary Guarantees as "Subsidiary Guarantees."